fangyan93/CarND-Vehicle-Detection/readme.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+The labeled heatmap for the example image above is:
+![alt text][image5]

 Then, I spent a lot of time to make the bounding boxes stable.
 Since I am working on a continuous frames of a video, I have a global heatmap M, recording previous heatmap.
 If a pixel is identified as a car in current frame, then I assume it should be car, if it is not a car in current frame but is a car at last frame, it will be preserved, assuming that classification at current frame is not perfect.
 But if a pixel is identified as not a car at several straight frames, I assume it is not a car.
 I achieve this by doing following, in each frame, the heatmap m after thresholding is precessed by assigning all non-zero element to be 10, and the global heatmap M will be averaged on m, i.e. M = (m + M) / 2, in this way, newly car pixel is 10, overlapped pixel between m and M is > 10, and old car pixel will be divided by 2.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+The bounding box for the example image is
+![alt text][image6]

+[Here](https://youtu.be/-jq4X-E60a0) is the result of test on video.
 ### Here are six frames and their corresponding heatmaps:
 ![alt text][image5]
 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]
 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

----

 ### Discussion